owasp-noir/noir/docs/_advanced/configuration.md

 # Whether to display HTTP status codes in the output
 show_status: "false"

+# Whether to exclude HTTP status codes from the output
+exclude_status: ""

 # Whether to include the path in the output
 include_path: "false"